 The solution is to use your query as the record source of a form, have that form showing the data Returned in datasheet view.
 Now place that form on top of another form as a subform.
 Now you can add controls to the form you have placed your query on and easily control the records Returned.
 You can also select one of the Returned records and open a form displaying more information about the selected record.

-I have produced the following video in answer to Jada’s question.
+I have produced the video – Video 1 (12:27) in answer to Jada’s question.
 I show how to create a query, how to control the results Returned by the query, how to create a form to display the results returned by the query.
 I show how to place that form on another form, often called the main form “frmMain”.
 I demonstrate how to link a combobox to the query so that you can control the records Returned.
 I demonstrate how to refresh the data shown in the subform window.
 I explain how the subform is not actually on your main form but contained within a subform/subreport control which I referred to as a subFrmWin (subform window).
 I recommend saving a text version of the query somewhere within your form so that if a user happens to damage, or lose the query, it’s quite an easy process for you to repair your database.

 Video 1 (12:27)